-Learning to play barre chords on guitar is an essential skill which all guitar players must learn to do at one point or another if they wish to ever rise above the level of purely beginners guitar.
-For most people their first attempts at playing the kinds of guitar chords are not so pleasant or encouraging, this is because barre chords are much more difficult to form than the standard open chords we all start off with.
+Learning chords on guitar is an essential skill which all guitar players must learn to do at one point or another if they wish to ever rise above the level of purely beginners guitar.
+For most people their first attempts at playing bare chords are not so pleasant or encouraging, this is because barre chords are much more difficult to form than the typical easy guitar chords we all start off with.

 Firstly your fingers are required to stretch a greater distances across the fretboard.
 Just as a gymnast would slowly increase their level of dexterity every time with exercises in order to perform such things as the splits say to you as a guitar player must you learn to gradually stretch your fingers across greater and greater distances.
 There are specific exercises which you can perform on guitar each state in order to increase the dexterity of your fingers.

 The other significant problem is that a lot more strength is required in your left hand in order to push all six strings down.
 It’s very important that you learn how to position your wrist so that not only will your fingers be able to stretch the required distances to perform these kinds of chords but also that you position your thumb so that it will be able to apply equal and opposite pressure upon the back of the guitar neck.